paketo-buildpacks/rfcs/text/0000-decouple-dependencies.md

 - Separate metadata and the actual dependencies so they can be provided to buildpacks in a number of different and flexible ways
-- Establish a reasonable release schedule for buildpacks that’s based around development, not dependencies and thus enabling buildpacks to support version lines
+- Establish a reasonable release schedule for buildpacks that’s based around development, not dependencies and thus enabling buildpack vendors to support version lines, although version line support is not planned for Paketo.
 - Make it easier to package buildpacks for offline environments.

 ## Detailed Explanation